Top 10 most outstanding international events in 2020 | Politics | Vietnam+ (VietnamPlus)

 Top 10 most outstanding international events in 2020

-The Vietnam News Agency has selected the Top 10 events that shaped the world in 2020.
+The Vietnam News Agency (VNA) has selected the Top 10 events that shaped the world in 2020.

 VNA